- Home

 10. Go geocaching

-To find these geocaches, you just need a GPS-enabled device and the free geocaching app.
+To find geocaches, you just need a GPS-enabled device and the free geocaching app.
 After that, all you have to do is follow the coordinates (or waypoints) and locate the hidden treasure.

 11. Raise money for charity